Christmas Gift Ideas

 Simple gift ideas with suggestions for what to write on the gift tag.

-* Wire Wisk - (Filled with Chocolate kisses) "We WHISK you a Merry KISSmas!!"
+* Wire Whisk (filled with chocolate kisses) -- "We WHISK you a Merry KISSmas!!"

 See the whole list.